 The team is the administrator and policy maker for VAT Exports.

 Advice or guidance may be needed where the facts are clear but the published guidance cannot be applied or does not cover the particular situation.
-If you have a query about a policy matter, follow the procedure explained on the Customs and Indirect Tax intranet site.
+If you have a query about a policy matter, follow the procedure explained in VPOLADV.
 Your request for advice must

 Be on the correct submission template

-State the point of issue.
+State the point of issue

-Quote the guidance consulted.
+Quote the guidance consulted

-State the questions that need answering.
+State the questions that need answering

 Set out all the relevant facts including any representations by traders or their advisers or representatives.
-Include copies of all contractual evidence and official documents that are relevant.
+Include copies of all contractual evidence and official documents that are relevant

 Include your recommendation for consideration.